Yes, yes I got behind! But at the end there is a bonus of a workshop I did of inlaid slip into Terra Cotta Pavers

 Start with two colors of clay; in this case I wanted to inlay high fire white into Terra cotta.
 I had students draw life size pictures and then lay thin coils of the white clay over their drawings.
 This even worked exceptionally well for a 4 year old & mom team.* note if you do words, lay them out in mirror writing or they will be backwards!

-After you have your pattern laid out,face-beforeput a fairly thick pad of clay over the coils.
+After you have your pattern laid out,put a fairly thick pad of clay over the coils.
 These were extra thick as they are meant to be garden pavers (stepping stone type things).
 Once they are in place, pound the back evenly with your fist or the flat of your hand.
 You may also use a rolling pin.

 Lastly, I have added “after” photos to several entries as I’ve gotten the pieces back from the glaze kiln.
 Check out how Inlaid Slip turned out!